 To learn more, we recommend How to Get the Most From Your Digital Asset Management

 Which DAM is Best for My Brand?

 Today’s DAM technologies are increasingly cloud or SaaS-based, allowing for flexibility, cost-savings, and speed.
 In Gartner’s Market Guide for Digital Asset Management, DAM options are categorized along a spectrum, which ranges from purely on-premises deployments to purely software-as-a-service options.
 However, the report acknowledged the trend towards lighter-weight options, with all of the DAM vendors they surveyed operating at least somewhat in the cloud.

-Increasingly, DAM tools are Saas based.
-See how this helps local marketing efforts – learn more in The 5 Best SaaS DAM Tools for 2017.
+Increasingly, DAM tools are SaaS based.
+See how this helps local marketing efforts.

 However, selecting the right DAM isn’t as easy as matching your organization up with an existing DAM tool.